Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Discussion and Conclusions

 \section{Discussion and Conclusions}

-As it has recently been discussed there is no general solution for a symplectic adaptive time step integrator, although there are several proposals.
-Using a GPU direct integration \emph{N}-body code, we tested and characterized the Hierarchical Hamiltonian Splitting integrator proposed by \citet{2012NewA...17..711P}, but we focused on collisionless simulations.
-As a reference we compared with the global time-step sympletic Leap-Frog (LeapF) and the Adaptive KDK (AKDK).
+Using a GPU direct summation \emph{N}-body code, we tested and characterized the Hierarchical Hamiltonian Splitting (HHS) integrator proposed by \citet{2012NewA...17..711P}, but we focused on collisionless simulations.
+As a reference we compared with the global-constant time-step symplectic Leapfrog integrator and the widely used Adaptive one (AKDK).
+We also complemented our study using the HHS implementation in GADGET4 \citep[dubbed as hierarchical gravity,][]{2021MNRAS.506.2871S}, which uses different time-step selection function and approximate force solvers (Tree and FMM).

-\begin{enumerate} \item We explored the effect of the time-step selection function.
-We demonstrate that time-step selection functions like a dynamical time proxy are quite efficient and may help to compensate computational overheads for HamSp.
-As introduced by \citet{2012NewA...17..711P}, it adopts a symmetryzed free-fall particle pair function, which is suitable for direct integration codes like the one we used.
-In all our experiments the smallest time step rung is not overpopulated in contrast to the traditional acceleration based selection function, making HamSp more efficient.